 Airport Security (insert a disdainful quiver here)

 Let’s talk about everyone’s favorite topic…AIRPORT SECURITY!
 Look, don’t roll your eyes at me.
 LoL.
 You know you just LOVE airport security.
 Okay, I know.
-Airport Security is probably the WORST topic ever.
+Airport Security is probably the WORST topic ever and I bet you get airport anxiety just thinking about it.
 I mean, talk about a snooze fest.
 I practically fall asleep going through it for real, why on earth would I want to read about it on the internet?

 Yeah, I agree.
 Not the most riveting topic on the planet (it’s no cage diving with Great White Sharks, that’s for sure).
 But it’s a necessary evil of travel because the reality is, if you want to travel, you are going to have to deal with airport security.
 It’d like death and taxes, it’s just an annoying part of life.
 So why not make it as easy as humanly possible and check out some of these tips so that you can Survive Airport Security, Like a Boss.